MGTheTrain/gitops-poc/README.md

 kubectl get kustomizations -n gitops-ftw
 # Describe customization
 kubectl describe kustomization nginx -n gitops-ftw

+# Check if the nginx service could be created properly
+kubectl get svc -n gitops-ftw
+# Additionally, verify the public IP address of the nginx-controller and access the default nginx view using a preferred web browser by navigating to http://<public IP>.
 ```

 (**NOTE:** Need to be further checked) Utilizing `flux` cli tool: